 If you want to get good at BJJ, then you will need to train consistently.
 You'll make better progress training once a week, every week, for a year than you would training several times a week for two weeks and then taking a few months off.

 Training camps such as BJJ Globetrotters will give you the chance to learn a lot of new techniques in a short space of time, but if you don't apply those techniques regularly you won't go through the 'consolidation period' where those techniques become a part of your game and something that you can do without thinking.
 It's regular, consistent training that will give you that experience and those skills.

 If you're thinking of starting, but can't train often, don't worry.
 Try anyway and enjoy being on the mats.
-If you're someone who used to train regularly but can't any more - don't quit!
-Most upper belts go through periods where they can't train often - but they stay on the mats, and the time that they do get in to training is time that keeps their skills fresh and slows down the rate of 'skill decay'.
+If you're someone who used to train regularly but can't any more, don't quit!
+Most upper belts go through periods where they can't train often, but they stay on the mats, and the training time that they do get in is the time that keeps their skills fresh and slows down the rate of "skill decay."
 This means that when they do come back, it's easier for them to get back to their former level of skill.

 Everyone progresses at their own rate in any martial art, whether that's BJJ, Judo, Muay Thai, or Karate.
 Don't obsess over other people's progress or how much time they are putting in compared to you.
 Just focus on what you are doing when you are on the mats, and everything else will come.

 How Much Mat Time Are You Getting?

 How often do you train?